IMPORTANT! PLEASE READ:

 Now, after your severe diet, you have returned to your starting bodyweight of 115 pounds, but your internal body composition is altered.
 You have 20 fewer pounds of muscle on your body, and 20 more pounds of body fat, even though you weigh as much as you did before you put on the extra weight!
 The percentage of your bodyweight that is fat is now higher than before you gained weight.

 Would you expect your body to look as shapely and firm under these circumstances, with a higher percentage of body fat?
 NO!
 At 115 pounds, body parts that used to be filled with toned muscle are now filled with a greater volume of flabby fat instead.
 Pound for pound, fat takes up more volume than muscle, pushing farther out until it begins to hang in folds of skin.
 Continuing on with your diet only exacerbates the problem as your muscle level drops even more.
-Even worse, if your bodyweight dips below your healthy starting point, you are now too thin, and covered with flabby skin!
+Even worse, if your bodyweight dips below your healthy starting point, you are now too thin and covered with flabby skin!

 Now, imagine the effect if you lose several hundred pounds of bodyweight, and your muscle loss is twice as much, 40-50% or more of lost bodyweight.
 Those voluminous folds of flab can become an enormous problem.